kforkavya/Stable-Angle-Measurement/README.md

 # Stable Angle Measurement

 This is my self-project developed in March 2023, addressing critical challenges in angle measurements faced due to background turbulence and offset accumulation in gyroscopic sensors.
-The project focuses on achieving precise and reliable angle calculations even in the presence of these disturbances, ensuring accurate data for applications requiring stable orientation measurements.
+The project focuses on achieving precise and reliable angle calculations even in the presence of these disturbances, using ARDUINO UNO and MPU-6050 (Gyroscope-cum-Accelerometer) ensuring accurate data for applications requiring stable orientation measurements.

 ## Challenges: Background Turbulence and Offset Accumulation